Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Using the plugin, you can add title tags, meta descriptions, add focus keywords, and get page analysis recommendations to optimize your blog post.

 A WordPress plugin also helps in handling technical SEO with ease.
-The AIOSEO plugin automatically generates XML sitemaps, lets you control the robots.txt. file, tracks and redirects broken links, sets up knowledge graph data, and much more.
+The AIOSEO plugin automatically generates XML sitemaps, lets you control the robots.txt. file, tracks and redirects broken links, sets up knowledge graph data, custom schema markup, and much more.

 Using a plugin, you can even control the appearance of how your site will look on social media platforms, connect Google Search Console, Google Analytics, and easily display breadcrumbs to help users navigate your site.